J2Nlab/laravel-simple-version/README.md

 );
 ```

-If build is `false`, this number is ignored; else is incremented and never return to 0.
-If you want a build number, set to 0.
+If build is `false`, then this number is ignored; else it's incremented and never reset to 0.
+If you want a build number, set to any value (0 or 1, for example).

-If commit is `false`, this number is ignorer; else get the 6 first digit of the last local commit.
-If you want a commit number, set to 0.
+If commit is `false`, this number is ignored; else get the 6 firsts digits of the last local commit.
+If you want a commit number, set to (0 or 1, for example).

 ## Artisan commands

-Available for all of them:
+All available commands are:

 ``` bash
 $ php artisan version